hsgweon/pipits/README.md

 reference training dataset".
 PIPITS provides a script called "retrain_rdp" for this task.
 To run the command, you need to give

-     (i, ii) the files from "UNITE fungal ITS reference training dataset"; (iii) output directory name;
+     (1, 2) the files from "UNITE fungal ITS reference training dataset"; (3) output directory name; and
-     and (iv) the location of the RDP Classifier .jar file.
+     (4) the location of the RDP Classifier .jar file.

 Note that this step does not need to be repeated until a new set of training data is available to retrain the classifier.
 For example: